Emerging Market Debt: Fighting US Dollar Headwinds

 How to play these themes

-Investors looking to access the themes described above can do so with SPDR ETFs.
-To learn more about these ETFs, and to view full performance histories, please click on the links below.
+Investors looking to access the themes described above can do so with a SPDR ETF.
+To learn more about this ETF, and to view its full performance history, please click on the link below.

 1See the OECD Economic Outlook, Interim Report September 2021: Keeping the Recovery on Track.
 These estimates are based on certain analyses and assumptions.
 There is no guarantee they will be met.

 Information Classification: General Access.

 For professional clients use only.

 For Investors in Austria: The offering of SPDR ETFs by the Company has been notified to the Financial Markets Authority (FMA) in accordance with section 139 of the Austrian Investment Funds Act.
 Prospective investors may obtain the current sales Prospectus, the articles of incorporation, the KIID as well as the latest annual and semi-annual report free of charge from State Street Global Advisors Europe Limited, Branch in Germany, Brienner Strasse 59, D-80333 Munich.
 T: +49 (0)89-55878-400.F: +49 (0)89-55878-440.